wagga40/Mitre2Datatables/Readme.md

 ## Example

-This project is born when working on Zircolite, so this exemple is taken from it :
+This project is born when working on Zircolite, so this example is taken from it :

 ![](pics/gui-matrix.webp)